 The scenic but severely lonely Steese Hwy follows an old miners’ trail 162 miles from Fairbanks to the Athabascan village of Circle on the Yukon River.
 This hilly and winding road is paved for the first 53 miles, and then has a good gravel base to the mining settlement of Central.
 In the final 30 miles it narrows and becomes considerably rougher and more twisty.
 While an interesting drive, the route’s main attraction – Circle Hot Springs – has been closed for several years.

-A short drive up the highway may be worthwhile to see the Felix Pedro Monument, which commemorates the miner whose gold strike gave birth to Fairbanks.
+It may be worth a short drive up the highway to see the Felix Pedro Monument, which commemorates the miner whose gold strike gave birth to Fairbanks.
 The stream across the highway – now known as Pedro Creek – is where it all happened.

 Beyond this is the FE Gold Camp (Mile 27.9), a national historic site.
 The camp was built in 1925 for the dredging that went on from 1927 to 1957 and removed an estimated $70 million in gold (at yesterday’s prices).